 Santa Maria al Bagno was the largest DP camp in southern Italy.
 Established in 1943 when the first group of 500 refugees arrived in Puglia.
 At its peak in early 1946, the camp housed 2,300 Jewish refugees and about 3,000 non-Jewish refugees.
 The camp was structures in four sites and more than half of the refugees were lodged in summer houses requisitioned by the Allied forces.

 According to an UNRRA report of 1946, the majority of the Jewish refugees had requested a visa for the United States.
 A series of complaints about the silence of the US Consulate suggests that these requests were for the most part rejected.

-The camp served as the administrative center for many illicit Israeli immigration schemes and, on April 11, 1946, the camp committee organized a 2,000-person hunger strike in protest of British limitations on immigration to Palestine.
-“It is the foundation of rights of humanity for everybody to have the possibility and the right to return home,” the di Bagni committee wrote to British authorities.
-The camp committee disseminated information to DPs by posting a weekly World Bulletin, culled from American and British radio news, that was distributed among the four southern Italian camps.
+The camp served as the administrative center for several illegal Jewish immigration operations.
+On April 11, 1946, the Jewish leadership of the camp organized a hunger strike in protest of British limitations on immigration to Palestine.
+“It is the foundation of rights of humanity for everybody to have the possibility and the right to a home,” the committee wrote to British authorities.
+The camp committee disseminated information to DPs by posting a weekly bulletin, culled from American and British radio news, that was distributed among the four locations.

 Image: Museum of Memory, Murals made by internees of the DP camp of Santa Maria al Bagno (1945)